fahimai001/RAG-Streamlit-App/readme.md

 # PDF RAG Application with Weaviate

+# Overview

-This is a Streamlit-based application that allows users to upload a PDF document, ask questions about its content, and retrieve relevant chunks of text using a Retrieval-Augmented Generation (RAG) pipeline powered by Weaviate and Google Gemini.
+This Streamlit-based application enables users to upload a PDF document, ask questions about its content, and retrieve relevant text snippets using a Retrieval-Augmented Generation (RAG) pipeline.
+It leverages Weaviate for vector storage and Google Gemini for generating responses.

 ## Features